lukelarue/lukelaruecom/services/login-api/README.md

 # Login API Service

 This package (`services/login-api/`) exposes authentication endpoints for the LukeLaRue platform.
 It exchanges Google ID tokens for sessions, persists user profiles to Firestore, and issues HTTP-only cookies consumed by the frontend.
+Repository-wide setup steps live in the root `README.md`.

 ## Prerequisites

 - Node.js 22 (per workspace engines) and npm 10+
 - Firestore emulator (`firebase-tools`) for local development
 - Optional: valid Google OAuth client ID when `USE_FAKE_GOOGLE_AUTH` is disabled
+- Dependencies installed via `npm install` at the repo root (covers this workspace)

 ## Environment variables